babblevoice/devweb/README.md

 ## Default options

-Three default options are available:
+Six default options are available:

 - `--config/-c`, to show the devweb config object then exit
+- `--set/-s`, to set a config item, overriding if present or adding otherwise
+- `--silent/-S`, to set the verbosity config item to `silent`
+- `--quiet/-q`, to set the verbosity config item to `quiet`
+- `--verbose/-v`, to set the verbosity config item to `verbose`
 - `--help/-h`, to show the help text then exit
-- `--set/-s`, to set a config value, overriding if present or adding otherwise

 ## Service provision